 History of Steeton Hall Gateway

-The two-storey gateway, which controlled the entrance to the manor house on the site of Steeton Hall, was probably built by William de Reygate, a royal administrator in the county of York.
-It probably dates from about 1360, while the short lengths of battlemented wall are possibly of a later date.
+The two-storey gateway, which controlled the entrance to the manor house, was probably built by William de Reygate, a royal escheator (financial and property administrator) in the county of York.
+It probably dates from the 1360s or 1370s, while the short lengths of battlemented wall on either side may be a little later.

 Visible from the road are two gate passages, a large one for vehicles and a smaller one for pedestrians.
-On the south side a stair turret with an internal spiral stair leads up to the first floor and roof.
-The short staircase on the opposite side of the gate passage leads to a porter’s lodge; a small loop or window enabled the porter to see into the passage.
+In the south-west corner of the gatehouse (facing the manor house) a stair turret with an internal spiral stair leads up to the first-floor hall and the roof.
+The short external staircase on the south-east corner leads up to a smaller porter’s room, which has a loop or small window enabling the porter to see into the passage.